glfw/glfw.github.io/faq.md

 most common ones are [freeglut](http://freeglut.sourceforge.net/), an Open Source implementation of GLUT, and [SDL](http://www.libsdl.org/).

-However, GLUT is getting quite old and freeglut is mostly concerned with providing a stable clone of it, while SDL is too large for some people and has never had OpenGL as its main focus.
+However, freeglut is mostly concerned with providing a stable clone of GLUT, while SDL is too large for some people and has never had OpenGL as its main focus.

 We therefore believe that there is room for a lightweight, modern library for managing OpenGL contexts, windows and input.